marioalmonte/accessitrans-aria/readme.txt

 == Description ==

-The Elementor ARIA Translator for WPML plugin facilitates the translation of ARIA attributes in sites developed with Elementor and WPML, ensuring that accessibility information is available in all languages of your website.
+The AccessiTrans - ARIA Translator for WPML & Elementor plugin facilitates the translation of ARIA attributes in sites developed with Elementor and WPML, ensuring that accessibility information is available in all languages of your website.

 = Key Features =